mohmedeprahem/dinamo-task/README.md

 ## Description

-This project is a Social Media API built using NestJS, providing essential functionalities for a social networking platform.
+This project is a e-commerce demo built using NestJS, providing essential functionalities for a e-commerce platform.

 **Technologies**: NestJS, TypeScript, PostgreSQL and JWT.